Skip to content

 United States v.
 Grinnell Corp., 384 U.S. 563, 86 S. Ct.
 1698 (1966).
 Louis Kaplow, Why (Ever) Define Markets?, 124 Harv.
 L. Rev. 437 (2010).

 Mark a.
 Lemley & Mark P. Mckenna, Is Pepsi Really a Substitute for Coke?
 Market Definition in Antitrust and IP, 100 Geo.
 L.J.
 2055 (2012).

 76 Antitrust L.J. xxx, Symposium: Issues at the Forefront of Monopolization and Abuse of Dominance (2010).

 Wisdom of Compulsory Licensing for Pharmaceutical Patents, 78 U. Chi.
 L. Rev. 71 (2011).

 The order of presentations will be decided by drawing at the beginning on Tuesday.
 The reviewer is expected to examine the research questions, the assumptions (explicit or hidden), the analytical models of the paper, as well as the strength and weakness of its arguments.
 You’re the reviewer; be critical.

 The reviewer should also look out for improper copy-pasting from other people’s works, inaccurate citations, and–for IE Law students–poor bluebooking jobs.

 All are expected to read everyone else’s paper, in addition to the one you review.
 This is your last chance to shore up your participation score.

 Learn to take good control of your time.
 Highlight your main arguments when time is short, and elaborate when time permits.

-III.
-Order of Presentations: to be decided via lottery when we convene on Tuesday.
+Order of Presentations: to be decided via lottery on site.

 author’s final response